007 MAGAZINE - The World's Foremost James Bond Resource!

 You Only Live Twice premiere and London Pavilion 1967

-ABOVE: (top left) Sean Connery and wife Diane Cilento arrive at the premiere of You Only Live Twice (top right) Crowds gather outside the ODEON Leicester Square on June 12, 1967 (centre left) Sean Connery presents Diane Cilento to Her Majesty The Queen at the premiere of You Only Live Twice (bottom left) You Only Live Twice breaks the house record at the ODEON in its first week (bottom right) You Only Live Twice also played at the London Pavilion during September/October 1967.
+ABOVE: (top left) Sean Connery and wife Diane Cilento arrive at the premiere of You Only Live Twice. (top right) Crowds gather outside the ODEON Leicester Square on June 12, 1967. (centre left) Sean Connery presents Diane Cilento to Her Majesty The Queen at the premiere of You Only Live Twice. (bottom left) You Only Live Twice breaks the house record at the ODEON in its first week. (bottom right) You Only Live Twice also played at the London Pavilion during September/October 1967.

 Although Casino Royale was still playing in London, You Only Live Twice proved hugely successful and broke house records in its first week at the ODEON Leicester Square.
 You Only Live Twice also broke the house record at the ODEON Leicester Square in its second week taking £19,473.
 It even took in a respectable £9,160 in its final week before transferring to the London Pavilion from Thursday August 31, 1967, where it then played until Tuesday October 17th.

-You Only Live Twice was the penultimate film screened at the ODEON Leicester Square before it closed for ‘modernisation’ on September 21, 1967.
+You Only Live Twice was the penultimate film screened at the ODEON Leicester Square before it closed for ‘modernisation’ on Thursday September 21, 1967.
 Most of the beautiful art-deco features which had survived the London bombings in World War II were disposed of in the controversial revamp.

-The three-month £200,000 facelift included a new front-of-house canopy, restyled foyer & circle lounge and the auditorium was fitted with new seats.
-The cinema re-opened on December 27, 1967 the same week that Casino Royale played at the International Film Theatre, Bayswater.
+The three-month £200,000 facelift included a new front of house canopy, re-styled foyer & circle lounge and the auditorium was fitted with new seats.
+The ODEON Leicester Square re-opened on Wednesday December 27, 1967 - the same week that Casino Royale played at the International Film Theatre, Bayswater.

-You Only Live Twice also played concurrently at Studio One, Oxford Circus from Thursday September 14 until Thursday November 16, 1967 before transferring to the 320-seat Windmill Cinema (formerly The Windmill Theatre) in Soho until December 16, 1967.
+You Only Live Twice also played concurrently at Studio One, Oxford Circus from Thursday September 14 until Thursday November 16, 1967 before transferring to the 320-seat Windmill Cinema (formerly The Windmill Theatre) in Soho until Saturday December 16, 1967.
 You Only Live Twice did not go on general release across the UK until mid-August 1967, two months after it premiered in London - although some south coast resorts had played the film for 7-days at the end of June; and also an exclusive season at the Dreamland Amusement complex in Margate over the Summer months.
 You Only Live Twice was still screening provincially almost a year after its London premiere.

 You Only Live Twice - Odeon Leicester Square/London Pavilion 1967